Dental Bridge Port Coquitlam

 What is a Dental Bridge?

-A dental bridge or a “fixed partial denture” is often used to fill a gap left by one or more missing teeth, with a combination of crowns and artificial teeth.
+A dental bridge or a “fixed partial denture” is often used to fill a gap left by one or more missing teeth, with a combination of dental crowns and artificial teeth.
 A bridge is made from a lot of different materials including gold, porcelain, alloys, or a combination of any of these or more.
 Bridges cannot be removed by the patient.

 There are two different types of bridges.
 A “fixed bridge” is traditionally made of a false tooth fused between two natural teeth.
 The natural teeth are crowned or capped to create a stable foundation for the bridge to sit.